jasonmelgoza/metal-icons/packages/metal-icons/README.md

 yarn add metal-icons
 ```

-Now, you can import each icon individually as a React component.
+Now, you can import each icon individually as a React component:

 ```JavaScript
 import { Folder } from 'metal-icons'